Posted by Conor ● 1 September 2020

 In short, hiring students to represent your brand on campus will give your organisation access to the key contacts you need to reach your target audience.

 The second solution begins with data capture.
-If you want to engage with a target group of students, you first have to collect data on campus or through digital channels so to be able to communicate with them.
+If you want to engage with a target group of students, you first have to collect data through digital channels or on campus so to be able to communicate with them.

 The data you collect has to be of high quality too - name and email address is not enough; fields like gender, ethnicity, interests and area of study are crucial for segmenting the database.